cjrh/vim-conda/README.md

+**This plugin is currently in ALPHA.
+Unless you like the bleeding edge you should hold off using this until beta.**

+---

 # vim-conda

 This is a [Vim](http://www.vim.org/) plugin to support [Python](https://www.python.org/) development using the [Conda](http://conda.pydata.org/docs/) environment manager.

-**This plugin is currently in alpha.
-Unless you like the bleeding edge you should hold off using this until beta.**

 Install
 -------